+Added sugar will influence the freezing rate and quality in two ways.
+First, if the sugar draws out moisture to form a liquid medium around the berries, the freezing rate would be faster since heat transfer is faster through a semi-liquid medium than it would be through air spaces surrounding dry berries.
 Secondly, the freezing point would be lowered and ice crystal formation would be delayed and reduced in size, thereby reducing the time required to reach temperatures below 28 to 32°F (-2.2 to 0°C) This is because the high energy requirement needed to pass through the Latent-Heat Zone (liquid to solid-ice crystal formation) would be delayed until after the product is below temperatures conducive to microbial growth.
 Thus, the reduced size of the crystals would have a favorable influence on wholeness and the reduced microbial growth would improve the other quality parameters discussed.

 Some companies are using liquid high fructose corn syrup (HFCS) rather than dry sugar for freezing their fruit stock.
-High fructose has 71-80° Brix and may be used at a ratio of 4 parts fruit to 1 part HFCS.
+High fructose has 71 to 80° Brix and may be used at a ratio of 4 parts fruit to 1 part HFCS.
 The HFCS may be rapidly absorbed by the fruit, and may result in improved firmness, wholeness and color during freezing and storage.

-WFLO is indebted to Dr. Adel Kader, Department of Plant Sciences, University of California at Davis, for the review and revision of this topic.
+WFLO is indebted to Dr. Jeff Brecht, Horticultural Sciences Department, University of Florida, for the review and revision of this topic.